epec254/synthetic-simulator/README.md

 This callable extracts data from the agent's last response, which is then used as input to the Synthetic Generation API to generate the next conversation turn.

-We provide two sample implementations in `chat_service.context_generators`:
+We provide two sample implementations in `simulator_service.context_generators`:
 - `get_agent_response_from_trace`: Uses just the agent's final response text
 - `get_all_tool_outputs_from_agent_trace`: Uses the outputs from all tools the agent called, providing richer context